xyth0rn/NCTU_DigitalLab_Mario/GameCal_devlog.md

 2nd edition: "embedded in" floor. (based on the thought: "record the last movement, once encounter block, cannot go further")

-3rd edition: record the last-blocking status to help us "bounce back" to avoid the problem I faced in 2nd edition.
+3rd edition: record the last-blocking status to help us "bounce back" to avoid the problem I faced in 2nd edition. but if the gravity module exists, mario will be "stuck in floor".

-to do: reset, precise coordinate, the overall gameCalc devLog
+to do: reset, precise coordinate, the overall gameCalc devLog, fixed the gravity module(w/ blocking)

+**Yander 2024/05/14 11:23PM**

+alter the blocking to "record the last coordinate".

+still need to figure out the proper way to deal with gravity module

+need to fix the deviation of coordinate.